 For safety reasons, it is very important to provide RV owners with the most accurate weight information available.
-The "Federal Certification" label, located on the roadside front corner of the travel trailer is shown here.
-The weight terms an owner needs to understand when operating a towable recreation vehicle are defined on the "Trailer Weight Information" label, which will be found inside the trailer.
+The "Federal Certification" label (Figure 3-2), located on the roadside front corner of the campint trailer is shown here.
+The weight terms an owner needs to understand when operating a towable recreation vehicle are defined on the "Trailer Weight Information" label (Figure 3-3), which will be found on the inside surface of the lower entry door..

-The weight provided in the Jayco literature for your travel trailer is based on standard equipment on that particular model and is "dry" (i.e. no liquids or cargo).
+The weight provided in the Jayco literature for your camper is based on standard equipment on that particular model and are "dry" (i.e. no liquids or cargo).
 Remember that any options or personal cargo added must be subtracted from the available cargo capacity.
-Never exceed the gross vehicle weight rating of your travel trailer.
+Never exceed the gross vehicle weight rating of your camper.

 WARNING: Do not add accessories or components that are not safe and appropriate for this product.
-Jayco DOES NOT provide warranty coverage for equipment installed by dearer or owner for such modifications or additions.
-Any such modifications effect weight specifications, AND CAN ADVERSELY AFFECT HANDLING AND STABILITY OF THE UNIT, AS WELL AS ACCELERATE WEAR TO OTHER COMPONENTS.
+Jayco DOES NOT provide warranty coverage for equipment installed by dealer or owner for such modification or additions.
+Any such modifications effect weight specifications AND CAN ADVERSELY AFFECT HANDLING AND STABILITY OF THE UNIT, AS WELL AS ACCELERATE WEAR TO OTHER COMPONENTS.